AmatherCY/TheGestaltComputationalModel/README.md

 ```bash
 python pragnanz.py
 ```
-- Finds the simplest and most regular visual organization
+- Demonstrates the principle of pragnanz
 - Uses data from `data/Olympics.txt`